 • A temperature of 100 degrees F. or higher.
 Vomiting or diarrhea has occurred more than once in the past 24 hours

-• A contagious disease such as chicken pox, strep throat or pink eye
+• A contagious disease such as chicken pox, strep throat, or pink eye

 • An unidentified rash

 • Have not been on a prescribed medication for 24 hours or continue to have symptoms of illness